mecum/mecum/src/unify/README.rst

-Mecum
+Unify
 =============================

-This is the Mecum's all inclusive package.

-You can see each component package for more informations :

-* `Expand`_ : The dynamic extension system
-* `Unify`_ : The data manipulation framework
+Unify is an extensible data manipulation framework, that can use any iterable datasource.

+It's helpful for fast development of complex data manipulation processes.

+Unify also provide some extension libraries for specific uses (XML, Json, Math....)

 Prerequisites
 ----------

-* PHP 5.4 or greater.
+* `PHP`_ 5.4 or greater.
+* `Expand`_ 1.0 or greater

 Installation
 ----------

-The recommended way to install all Mecum's components is through `Composer`_.
+The recommended way to install Unify is through `Composer`_.

-First, add Mecum to the list of dependencies inside your `composer.json`:
+First, add Unify to the list of dependencies inside your `composer.json`:

 .. code-block:: json

     {
         "require": {
-            "mecum/mecum": "1.0.*"
+            "mecum/unify": "1.0.*"
         }
     }